Why We Love It

 Programs and Degrees

-Here are the most common degrees for becoming an Occupational Therapist. a Bachelor's is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming an Occupational Therapist. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among Occupational Therapist
+Highest Education Among Occupational Therapists

 - 4.6% Doctorate